-Inside a trash can or bag, the loose or containerized sharps can injure family members and waste collectors or inappropriately fall into the hands of children or people with substance abuse problems.
+Inside a trash can or bag, the loose or containerized sharps can injure family members and waste collectors or inappropriately fall into the hands of children or others.

-Once in the garbage truck, sharps containers are likely to break open from the pressure of the trash compactors.
-Many workers run the risk of sharps contact from trash on sorting floors, in recycling lines and in landfill operations.
+Once in the truck, sharps containers can break open from the pressure of the trash compactors.
+Many workers run the risk of sharps contact from trash on sorting floors, in recycling lines, and in landfill operations.
 The best solution to reducing risks from sharps is to take them to sharps collection centers!

 Sharps Disposal Guidelines

-- Step 1: Purchase a sharps container from a pharmacy when you buy new sharps.
-Sharps containers cost a few dollars and hold anywhere from 30 to 300 used sharps, depending on the container size you select.
-These containers are puncture-resistant with a special opening to accept sharps.
-Facilities collecting sharps to may also accept other forms of sharps containers.
-Please check with each location before arrival.
-For instance, our home toxics collection accepts sharps in sealed and labeled screw-top laundry detergent containers.
+- Step 1: Purchase a sharps container from a pharmacy.
+They cost a few dollars and can hold from 30 to 300 used sharps, depending on the container’s size.
+Sharps containers are puncture-resistant with a special opening.
+Facilities collecting sharps to may also accept other forms of containers, so check with each location before arrival.

-- Step 3: Take the filled sharps container to a residential disposal location or, if you are a Washtenaw County Resident, the Home Toxics Collection Center.
+- Step 3: Take the full container to a residential disposal location or other participating location such as the Home Toxics Center (Washtenaw County residents only).
 Give the filled, sealed sharps container to the pharmacist or staff member.
-Please do not leave the sharps case unattended.
-Sharps collected through these programs will be properly disposed in compliance with all medical waste regulations, and are not contributing negatively to anyone’s safety!
+Do not leave the container unattended.
+Your used sharps will now be properly disposed of in compliance with all medical waste regulations, and are not contributing negatively to anyone’s safety!

 Sharps Disposal Dos